October 1: Today in Royal History

 October 1, 1207 – Birth of King Henry III of England at Winchester Castle in Winchester, England

-King Henry III became king on October 18, 1216, at the age of nine, and reigned 56 years, 29 days, until his death in 1272.
-Among British monarchs, only King George III, Queen Victoria, and Queen Elizabeth II have reigned longer.
+King Henry III became king on October 18, 1216, at the age of nine, and reigned 56 years, 29 days, until he died in 1272.
+Only King George III, Queen Victoria, and Queen Elizabeth II reigned longer.
 He was the first child of King John and his second wife Isabella, Countess of Angoulême, and named after King John’s father, King Henry II.

 Unofficial Royalty: King Henry III of England